yumauri/effector-storage/README.md

 ### Options

+> [!NOTE]
+> These are common options, valid for any adapter.
+However, individual storage adapters may define and use their own specific options.
+Please reference the documentation for your exact adapter for more information.

 - `key`? ([_string_]): Key for local/session storage, to store value in.
 If omitted — `store` name is used. **Note!** If `key` is not specified, `store` _must_ have a `name`!
 You can use `'effector/babel-plugin'` to have those names automatically.
 - `keyPrefix`? ([_string_]): Prefix, used in adapter, to be concatenated to `key`.
 By default = `''`.
 - `clock`? ([_Event_] | [_Effect_] | [_Store_]): Unit, if passed – then value from `store`/`source` will be stored in the storage only upon its trigger.